MathematicalMedicine/kelvin/doc/kelvin-exotic.md

     In the illustrated example, there are three separate machines being used.
 In practice, our entire cluster of 64 machines has at times been used to quickly compile and link a large number of polynomials.
 Once all generated source has been compiled, a second Kelvin binary, `kelvin-POLYUSE_DL`, is run.
 It uses dynamic libraries whenever it finds them instead of building the equivalent polynomials.
 If no dynamic library is found for a polynomial, the polynomial will be built-in memory.
 This step is best performed on a multi-core machine, and will, in the near future, be able to be distributed by other mechanisms.

-### BCMM-specific Instructions for Compiled Single Run
+### MM-specific Instructions for Compiled Single Run

 While this approach is the easy way out, it's also the least efficient.
 If you have very large polynomials, you'll be waiting a long time for the compiles to complete, and will have to run only on 16Gb nodes.